QuantEcon/lecture-source-py/source/rst/smoothing.rst

 .. literalinclude:: /_static/lecture_specific/smoothing/consumption_paths.py

-XXXX John and Matt: the graph does not show up in the lecture or in the *.pdf that are live now; after my edits, the above graph *does* show up in the jupyter notebook now; will it show up on the lectures though?; any ideas on how to repair?
-XXXX

 In the graph on the left, for the same sample path of nonfinancial income :math:`y_t`, notice that